 It is not the sort of product that will deliver a quick turnaround.
 Despite claims from some OTC products, dermatologists suggest that it takes at least 12 weeks of consistent use for any noticeable changes in the skin.

-Remember that skin turnover occurs over time, and you need to allow it this time to renew itself so that you can see the changes.
+Remember that skin cell turnover occurs over time.
+And you need to allow it this time to renew itself so that you can see the changes.